typealiased/mockingbird/README.md

 notNil()                         // Matches any non-nil value
 ```

-For methods overloaded by parameter type, using a matcher may cause ambiguity for the compiler.
-You can help
+For methods overloaded by parameter type (such as with generics), using a matcher may cause ambiguity for
-the compiler by specifying an explicit matcher type.
+the compiler.
+You can help the compiler by specifying an explicit type in the matcher.

 ```swift
 any(Int.self)